Otonabee Conservation has embarked upon a major capital project with the reconstruction of the Millbrook Dam.

 The safety of the public ~ residents and visitors to the community ~ is of utmost importance during the construction of the Millbrook Dam.
 The project will draw the attention and curiosity of the public, and given the inherent dangers of a construction site measures will be taken to keep members of the public away from the site.

 The construction site will be fenced, and posted with warning signs, prohibiting public access; only authorized personnel will have access to the site.
 The security fencing will remain in place throughout the entire construction period.
+Residents are reminded to stay out of the fenced in area where construction activity will occur.

 Please be aware of vehicular activity around the Millbrook Dam and immediate area.
 Heavy equipment, dump trucks and utility vehicles will be on site and moving within the area throughout the construction period.